imhuaweizhu/stock-yfinance/README.md

 To make a conclusion whether you should buy the stock, **the following 7 questions needs to be answered**.

 Keep in mind that “Investing is more art than science,” American investor Howard S. Marks is supposed to have said.
-So you should not just blindly follow my process of evaluating a stock.
+So you should not just blindly follow my thought process of evaluating a stock.

 Great invectors like Warren Buffet, Charlie Munger, Peter Lynch, Bill Ackman, Michael Burry keep emphasizing that you should do your own research on the business behind a stock, listen to opinions that are different from theirs, and form your own opinion.
 Even the greatest investors like Buffet and Peter Lynch have wrong judgement about their investment, no one can avoid it, but that doesn't mean there is no way we can maximize the chances of picking a stock with great growth.
 All you can do is to minimize the risks by doing research, and having a diversified investment portforlio .